samkayz/teamapt-monnify/README.md

 NOTE: If getAllAvailableBanks is set to true, then an account with all available banks not yet linked will be added.
 Set getAllAvailableBanks to false if you want to specify preferred banks to reserve accounts with. set to true if you want to add all other available partner bank accounts to your reserved account.

-5 UPDATE BVN FOR RESERVE ACCOUNT - This Function is to be used to update a customer's BVN mapped to a Reserved Account.
+5. UPDATE BVN FOR RESERVE ACCOUNT - This Function is used to update a customer's BVN mapped to a Reserved Account.

             update_bvn = monnify.update_bvn_reserve(
-              token,
               merchant_credential,
               bvn='66377283884',
               accountReference='635525663623'